 Utility software are dedicated programs used for the maintenance and organisation of a computer system.

-As files are edited over time they will become fragmented - this is when the file is split into parts that are stored in different locations on the hard disk drive.
-Files that are fragmented take longer to load and read because of the distance between the fragments of the file.
+Fragmentation increases access time - files that are fragmented take longer to load and read because of the distance between the fragments of the file.

 5.2 - Utility Software:

 1. Explain what fragmentation is and how a file may become fragmented.